 Why It's Crazy

-Running a completely absurdist campaign for a men's deodorant — and then personally responding to hundreds of people with bespoke videos in real-time — before 'engagement marketing' was even a concept.
+Running a completely absurdist campaign for a legacy men's deodorant brand — one that had been dormant for a decade — and then personally responding to hundreds of people with custom videos in real-time, before 'engagement marketing' was even a recognized discipline.
+The proposal video alone generated millions of views.
+The whole enterprise treated a body wash launch like a live television event.

 The Strategy Behind It